telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/Integration/use-grid-with-contextmenu.md

 # Use Grid with Kendo UI ContextMenu

-To see the example on how to use the Kendo UI Grid with the Kendo UI ContextMenu in ASP.NET MVC applications, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-with-context-menu).
+To see the example, refer to the project on how to [use the Kendo UI Grid with the Kendo UI ContextMenu](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-with-context-menu) in ASP.NET MVC applications.

 ## See Also